PrestaShop/open-source/content/maintainers-guide/how-to-become-a-committer.md

 ## How to lose the committer status

-A project maintainer can be revoked for any of the following reasons:
+A project committer status can be revoked for any of the following reasons:

 - Refusal to follow the rules and policies stated in this document.
 - Lack of activity for the past three months.